Choosing the Best Water Fountain for Your Cats

 The third point is so important; water is always recirculated through the filter before being pumped.
 There's no large bowl for debris to collect in!

-In the final picture, you can see all the bowl pieces, with the filter being the white circle in the bottom right.
+In the final picture, you can see all the bowl pieces, with the filter shown as the white circle at the bottom right.

 In closing, this bowl's easy to clean, quiet, hard to knock over due to its low center of gravity, and has just the right capacity, so you don't have to fill it every day.
 But it also won't last for ten days, tempting you to let it ride and get extra filthy!
-All in all, we've not had any slime build-up, and the cleaning of this bowl takes less than two minutes, whereas the complex bowl I talked about takes 15 minutes to clean--and will still never be totally clean!
+All in all, we've not had any slime buildup, and cleaning this bowl takes less than two minutes, whereas the complex bowl I talked about takes 15 minutes to clean — and will still never be totally clean! https://amzn.to/4coeyFf

 BEFORE YOU GO, WE NEED YOUR HELP TO MOVE UP THE RANKS ON GOOGLE!